lea-cohausz/lea-cohausz.github.io/aboutme.md

 ### Education

-- since 2021: PhD student at the University of Mannheim (informatics)
+- since 2021: PhD student at the University of Mannheim (Informatics)
 - 2018-2020: M.Sc.
 Data Science, University of Mannheim
 - 2018-2021: M.A.
 Sociology, University of Mannheim